gartnerai/Pytorch/README.md

 # Pytorch
-Testing Cuda Pytorch and run few examples
+Testing Cuda Pytorch and run few examples to introduce the framework

 # Installation